redhat-best-practices-for-k8s/certsuite/CATALOG.md

 <!-- markdownlint-disable line-length no-bare-urls -->
-# cnf-certification-test catalog
+# Red Hat Best Practices Test Suite for Kubernetes catalog

-The catalog for cnf-certification-test contains a list of test cases aiming at testing CNF best practices in various areas.
+The catalog for the Red Hat Best Practices Test Suite for Kubernetes contains a list of test cases aiming at testing best practices in various areas.
 Test suites are defined in 10 areas : `platform-alteration`, `access-control`, `affiliated-certification`, `lifecycle`, `manageability`,`networking`, `observability`, `operator`, and `performance.`

-Depending on the CNF type, not all tests are required to pass to satisfy best practice requirements.
+Depending on the workload type, not all tests are required to pass to satisfy best practice requirements.
 The scenario section indicates which tests are mandatory or optional depending on the scenario.
-The following CNF types / scenarios are defined: `Telco`, `Non-Telco`, `Far-Edge`, `Extended`.
+The following workload types / scenarios are defined: `Telco`, `Non-Telco`, `Far-Edge`, `Extended`.

 ## Test cases summary

-### Total test cases: 108
+### Total test cases: 109

 ### Total suites: 10